SoCalBeachVB.com

 There is a lot of talent playing at the 3C2A Level.

 We were there to see many who’ve moved up to DI and DII – contributing to their respective beach teams.
-Athletes like Liv Medina and Ashli Rossi, who we saw while at Santa Barbara College.
+Athletes like Liv Medina and Ashley Rossi, who we saw while at Santa Barbara College.
 This past weekend, they both won the DII Beach National Championship, for Concordia University Irvine.
-Also, Alana Embry, who went from dominating the 3C2A’s to competing for both Hawaii and now, USC.
+Also, Alana Embry, who went from dominating the 3C2A’s at Grossmont to competing for both Hawaii and now, USC.

+Congratulations to all of the athletes who left it on the sand this past season.
+You’re the reason this sport continues to grow, bigger and more competitive, each year!
 Stay tuned for an exciting last couple of weeks, let us know in the comments below, who you see Winning!
 Who’s taking their conference?
 Which east coast beach teams do we need to watch for?
 Can any of them beat any of the teams in the MPSF? – stay tuned – thanks for dropping by!!

 Leave a Comment